 Stovetop Pot

-- Pressure cook the moong dal adding 1.5 cups of water for three whistles.
+- Pressure cook ½ cup split yellow moong dal with 1.5 cups of water for three whistles.

-- Heat oil or ghee in a Kadai and add the cumin, and let them splutter.
+- Heat oil or ghee in a Kadai, add the cumin, and let them splutter.
 Add minced garlic, green chilies, and curry leaves. saute for a few seconds.

 - Then add onions and saute till they turn light brown.